 The New York Times explained that “under low-stress situations, men and women make decisions about equally well [but] men took more risks when they were stressed.
 They became more focused on big wins, even when they were costly and less likely.”

 Organizations with women at the decision-making table actually make less risky, more empathetic decisions in stressful situations.
 This alone is reason enough to have both men and women in the room to counterbalance each other when crucial business decisions need to be made.

 Misconception No. 2 – A cooperative approach to decision-making is a bad thing.

-Women are often considered weak or indecisive when they include others in the decision making process.
+Women are often considered weak or indecisive when they include others in the decision-making process.

-However, research shows that men tend to look for holes or weaknesses in an arguments whereas women continually seek a creative solution—listening for ideas, adjusting their understanding of what is important, and asking for relevant details, according to the Harvard Business Review.
+However, research shows that men tend to look for holes or weaknesses in an argument whereas women continually seek a creative solution—listening for ideas, adjusting their understanding of what is important, and asking for relevant details, according to the Harvard Business Review.

 Women tend to strive to build relationships and are more aware of the challenges of balancing multiple stakeholders’ interests.